openl2m/openl2m/docs/code/drivers/aos_cx_api/aos-cx-driver.rst

 ======================

 The Aruba AOS-CX driver is located in *switches/connect/aruba_aoscx/connector.py*.
-It uses the OpenL2M RestConnector() class to implement the API.
+It uses the OpenL2M RestConnector() class to implement the API, thus it inherits from *switches/connect/restconnector.py*.

-Documentation for the API in AOS-CX v10.13 is at https://www.arubanetworks.com/techdocs/AOS-CX/10.13/PDF/rest_v10-0x.pdf
+Documentation for the REST API in AOS-CX v10.13 is at https://www.arubanetworks.com/techdocs/AOS-CX/10.13/PDF/rest_v10-0x.pdf

 REST endpoints (calls) may need a "depth" parameter, that indicates how deep (recursive)